 Important KPIs to Track for Your Early Childhood Education Business

-A Key Performance Indicator (KPI) is a measurable value that indicates how effectively your childcare business is performing in a specific area.
-Whereas some financial tools, such as the percentage of costs and the break-even point, evaluate your business’s ability to stay afloat, KPIs are used to evaluate the overall success of your business and are based on data that isn’t generally included on your financial statements.
-Every industry tracks different KPIs, so what should you be tracking for your childcare business?
+A Key Performance Indicator (KPI) is a measurable value that shows how effectively your childcare business is performing in a specific area.
+Some financial tools — such as percentage of costs or break-even point — evaluate your ability to stay afloat.
+A child care KPI, however, measures overall business success and usually draws on data that doesn’t appear on your financial statements.

 • Full-Time Equivalency